7329 Silverado Trail

 When are the tours?

 Tours to both South and North units of the reserve are held the first three weekends of each month from October through February, with exception of the Lodi Crane Festival weekend when tours vary throughout the weekend and require separate pre-registration.
-The Crane Wetland Tours begin 90 minutes before sunset and last approximately 2 1/2 hours.
+The Crane Wetland Tours begin 90 minutes before sunset and last approximately 2 hours.
 Pre-registration is required.
-We encourage you to stay until dark as headlights can disturb landing cranes and other birds.
+We encourage you to stay until a docent organizes a caravan back to Woodbridge Road at one half hour after sunset as headlights can disturb landing cranes and other birds.
 For a complete listing of tour dates and start times go to tour registration link.

 Are children allowed on tours?